VR-25/acc/README.md

 Pixel devices are known for having battery level discrepancies for the longest time.

-If your device shuts down before the battery is actually empty, capacity_freeze2 may help.
+If your device shuts down before the battery is actually empty, capacity_mask may help.
 Refer to the [default configuration](#default-configuration) section above for details.